ojullien/Apache2.4/README.md

 # Apache2.4 configuration and templates

-Apache2.4 personnal configuration and web sites templates on Debian linux distribution.
+Apache2.4 personnal configuration and website templates on Debian linux distribution.

 *Note: I use this package for my own projects, it contains only the features I need.*